Captain Cloud's Music Lists

 If you have any recordings that I might be interested in, then please send me your list and I'll look through it.
 You might be able to judge my musical interests from my own lists on this web site.
 There are many groups for which I will probably request a trade for any recording that I don't already have in my collection.
 Also, I have a list of Wanted items that I would like to purchase or trade for (or possibly trade for a copy of); this is on my Updates web page (see link at top).

-I'm Really Slow on Tape-to-CDR Trades
+I'm Extremely Slow on Tape-to-CDR Trades

 On the other hand, I am also slowly working my way through my collection, converting my favorite tapes and rarest vinyl into music CDRs, and/or into SHN/FLAC format or perhaps high-quality MP3s (320kbps).
 I have not yet marked my list with which items are easily available from me in digital form, but I hope to do so soon.
 Until then, request what you want, and we can talk about it.